swatiarora11/spfx-daily-feed/README.md

 4. **Description** - sourced from the shrepoint list provided using **Select sites** and **Select a list** fields of webpart property pane
 5. **Send Feed Button** -
     * enabled only for the user whose UPN is filled in **Admin UPN** field of webpart property pane
-    * On click of the "Send Feed" button, webpart sends teams activity feed to members of the O365 group selected in the **Select Group** field of webpart property pane
+    * On click of the **Send Feed Button**, webpart sends teams activity feed to members of the O365 group selected in the **Select Group** field of webpart property pane
-    * activity feed will be successfully sent only if teams app with id filled in the **Teams App ID** field of webpart property pane is installed in the user's personal scope.
+    * activity feed will be successfully sent only if Teams application with App ID filled in the **Teams App ID** field of webpart property pane is installed in user's personal scope.

-All the mappings of webpart sections to corresponding configuration fields is shown in the snapshot below.
+All the mappings of webpart sections to corresponding configuration fields are summarized in the snapshot below.
 <p> <img src="screenshots/webpart anatomy.jpeg"/>

-## Steps for Deployment
+## Deployment Guide

-## Anatomy of Webpart

-The **SPFx Updates Webpart** comprises of following sections

 ### Configure SharePoint Online